mithril-security/bastionlab/docs/index.md

 - **[Security](docs/concept-guides/threat_model.md)** guides contain technical information for security engineers.
 They explain the threat models and other cybersecurity topics required to audit BastionLab's security standards.

-- **[Advanced](docs/resources/bastionlab/index.html)** guides contain technical references for BastionLab’s API machinery.
+- **[API Reference](docs/resources/bastionlab/index.html)** contains technical references for BastionLab’s API machinery.
 They describe how it works and how to use it but assume you have a good understanding of key concepts.

-In the future, this section will also explain how to contribute to BastionLab.
+- **[Advanced]() guides are destined to advanced users of BastionLab wanting to dive deep into BastionLab and eventually collaborate with us to the open-source code.
+We'll cover in the future exactly how to do so.

 ## Who made BastionLab?